gaetancollaud/digitalstrom-mqtt/README.md

 ## Tested devices

-digitalSTROM-MQTT was tested with these devices but should work with any digitalSTROM devices.
+digitalSTROM-MQTT was tested successfully with these devices:

 * dSM12
 * dSS20